-Considered a “Zona Roja” (or “Red Zone” – a designation given to Guatemala City’s poorest and most dangerous neighborhoods), the ravine is now home to 60,000 people and is considered the largest urban slum community in Central America.
-It serves as a border between Zona 1 and Zona 5 in the heart of Guatemala City.
+Considered a Zona Roja (“Red Zone”), a designation given to Guatemala City’s poorest and most dangerous neighborhoods, the ravine is now home to 60,000 people and is considered the largest urban slum in Central America.
+It forms a border between Zona 1 and Zona 5 in the heart of Guatemala City.